 Losing your PAN card can be as risky as losing your banking cards.
 Let’s look at the actions to follow if you have lost your PAN card.

-Your PAN card contains important information about you like your PAN, your photograph, your signature, your father’s name and your year of birth.
+Your PAN card contains important information about you.
 This information may be abused if it falls in the hands of another person.
 They may also use it to impersonate you while performing financial transactions.
 Hence, it is a good idea to file an FIR for losing your PAN card at the nearest police station.

 If you lose, misplace or damage your PAN card and file an application for issuing a new PAN card with a new PAN, information about your previous financial transactions may be lost.
-Also, having two PANs for a single legal entity or person is not allowed.
-It attracts a fine of ten thousand rupees.
+Also, having two PANs for a single legal entity or person is not allowed, however you can apply for a duplicate.

 Follow these steps to complete your duplicate PAN card application: